ssrdio/IdentityUI/README.md

   }
 }
 ```
-Supported databases: PostgreSQL, InMemory (only for testing)
-EmailSender options are optional if you provide custom implementation of IEmailSender
+EmailSender options are optional if you provide custom implementation of IEmailSender or don't want to use an EmailSender.

 ## Startup